 Full ingredient list and detailed instructions in the recipe card.

-- Red pepper flakes: A pinch wakes up the whole dish.
-Adjust to your taste, but don’t skip it entirely — that heat is what keeps it from tasting flat.
+- A pinch of red pepper flakes wakes up the whole dish.
+Don’t skip it entirely; that small amount of heat is what keeps pomodoro from tasting flat.

 TIPS & TRICKS

-- Salt your pasta water like the sea.
-It’s your only chance to season the pasta itself.
+- Salt the pasta water generously.
+It’s your only chance to season the pasta itself from the inside.

-- Under-cook the pasta by one minute.
-It’ll finish in the sauce — that’s how you get perfect texture.
+- Undercook the pasta by one minute.
+It finishes cooking in the sauce — that’s how you get the texture right.

 - Use a skillet, not a saucepan.
-More surface area means faster sauce reduction and better flavor concentration.
+More surface area means faster reduction and better emulsion.

-- Simmer, don’t boil.
-A gentle simmer keeps the sauce glossy, not watery.
+- Simmer the sauce, don’t boil it.
+A gentle simmer keeps the sauce glossy.
+Hard boiling makes it watery.

 How to make penne pomodoro

-- Return the blended sauce to the pan and simmer over low heat.
-Add the chopped basil leaves.
+- Return the sauce to the skillet over low heat if you transferred it.
+Stir in half the chopped basil.

 How to serve penne pomodoro